NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Spiral Athame.md

 * * *

 **Effect** You point the _Spiral Athame_ at a corpse within 30 feet, shielding it from corruption.
-The _Spiral Athame_ casts 5th-rank [[Spells/Peaceful Rest|Peaceful Rest]] on the corpse.
+The _Spiral Athame_ casts 5th-rank [[Peaceful Rest|Peaceful Rest]] on the corpse.

 **Activate** `pf2:2` command, interact (divine, necromancy)

 * * *

 **Effect** You point the _Spiral Athame_ to the sky and pray, warding creatures against undead.
-This has the effect of 3rd-rank [[Spells/Circle of Protection|Circle of Protection]], except it wards against undead creatures rather than creatures of a specified alignment, and the emanation is centered on the _Spiral Athame_.
+This has the effect of 3rd-rank [[Circle of Protection|Circle of Protection]], except it wards against undead creatures rather than creatures of a specified alignment, and the emanation is centered on the _Spiral Athame_.

 **Destruction** If an undead creature uses the _Spiral Athame_ to slay a psychopomp usher while within the Boneyard, the _Spiral Athame_'s pommel shatters and the _Spiral Athame_ becomes a mundane, high-grade silver dagger with no special abilities.